 And honestly, this is the biggest con I could find for this browser.

-However, it is a con that needs to be considered heavily.
+However, it is a con that needs to be considered heavily, especially for users that may have more sensitive threat models.

-Yeah, well, System1 falls under the massive and broad umbrella of ad/analytic companies.
-However, from what I could find they haven't done anything that explicitly says "We are tracking you."
+Unfortunately, System1 does fall under the broad umbrella of ad/analytic companies.
+However, from what I could find they haven't done anything that explicitly says "We are tracking you," via the Waterfox browser as of writing

-This is good and all, but this doesn't mean that this can't happen in the future.
+This is definitely a good signal and all, but given the ever-changing environment of browsers (and computer software in general) this doesn't mean that this can't happen in the future.
+Plainly speaking, an update could be pushed that theoretically enables this worst-case scenario to happen.

 What's more is that this doesn't mean this can't happen - without users being made explicitly aware - in the future either.